• Skip to main content

 Sweet Potato Wedges with Garlic Avocado Aioli are CRISPY on the outside, soft and caramelized inside and coated with sweet and spicy flavours.
 The perfect side dish or snack!

 It’s been a long mission to make super crispy sweet potato wedges with the perfect crunch.
 With a few simple steps, it is possible.
 These wedges are everything!
 Especially when served with a deliciously creamy Avocado Garlic Aioli.
-Move over Potato Wedges — these are insane!
+Move over Garlic Baked Potato Wedges — these are insane!

 CRISPY SWEET POTATO WEDGES